 Universal Orlando the Basics

-While Universal Orlando Resort remains smaller than Walt Disney World, it has undergone massive expansion in recent years.
-The introduction of the Wizarding World of Harry Potter has made Universal Orlando top of many guests must-do list when visiting Orlando.
-Attendances at the parks have risen in recent years and in 2017 Universal Studios was the 10th most visited theme park in the world & Islands of Adventure the 14th.
+While Universal Orlando Resort remains smaller than Walt Disney World, it has grown rapidly in recent years.
+The introduction of the Wizarding World of Harry Potter has made Universal Orlando top of many guests’ must-do lists when visiting Orlando.
+Park attendance has risen in recent years, and in 2017 Universal Studios was the 10th most visited theme park in the world & Islands of Adventure the 14th.

 Universal Orlando a Brief History

 Universal Orlando Resort, commonly known as Universal Orlando, opened in 1990.
 The resort opened on June 7, 1990, with one theme park Universal Studios Florida.
-Since then, it has developed into a multi-day attraction with 2 Theme Parks (Universal Studios Florida & Islands of Adventure), a new water-park in 2017 (Volcano Bay), City Walk a nighttime district & 7 hotels.
-This expansion isn’t due to stop any time soon; Universal has recently announced a new park.
-Universal’s Epic Universe will open in the future.
+Since then, it has developed into a multi-day attraction with 2 Theme Parks (Universal Studios Florida & Islands of Adventure), a new water park in 2017 (Volcano Bay), a nighttime district called City Walk , and seven hotels.
+This expansion isn’t going to stop soon; Universal is building a new park.
+Universal’s Epic Universe will open in Summer of 2025.

 What is Universal Orlando like?

-Universal Orlando is loud, flashy & bold in comparison to Walt Disney World.
+Universal Orlando is loud, flashy & bold compared to Walt Disney World.
 While there are fewer attractions, the majority are big E-Ticket experiences.
-Universal does not do small filler attractions & finds little room for keeping sentimental, historical attractions.
+Universal does not do small filler attractions and finds little room to keep sentimental, historical attractions.
 What this means is attractions in Universal Orlando are usually an outstanding experience.

 Universal Orlando will appeal more to families with teens & young adults or those with a sense of adventure.
 While Walt Disney World probably offers a better overall experience for families with young children, there is enough for people of all ages to enjoy a couple of days at Universal.

-Universal Orlando will usually take a minimum of 2-3 days to experience both theme parks.
-However, the parks are growing, and in busy periods you will struggle to complete both parks.
+Universal Orlando usually takes 2-3 days to experience both theme parks.
+However, the parks are growing, and you will struggle to complete both parks in busy periods.

 Should I visit Universal Orlando or Walt Disney World?